 Consider your audience’s needs

 63% of consumers and 76% of B2B buyers expect brands to be aware of their needs and continually offer value even after the initial purchase.
 That means no online or content marketing initiative will be successful without meeting your users’ demands or considering their needs.

 So after creating your purpose, dig into your audience’s needs by finding out who they are, what they like, reasons for visiting your site, and many more.

 This information helps you structure your content accordingly.
-Ways of understanding your audience include creating buyer personas, conducting surveys, audience segmentation, knowing your customers personally, or monitoring their comments and engagements.
+Ways of understanding your audience include creating buyer personas, conducting surveys for cash, audience segmentation, knowing your customers personally, or monitoring their comments and engagements.

 Once you have your primary purpose isolated and know what your audience needs, you can now come up with keywords that searchers look for and rank high in search results.

 Since 92.42% of keywords register ten or fewer monthly searches, it is prudent to use the knowledge of who your users are and what they really want in researching keywords.

 Besides, consider using long-tail keywords, doing competitor analysis, and picking multiple keywords that may also be used in other additional categories that you may create on your site.
 You can use tools like Keyword Explorer and Ahrefs to find keywords.

 Alternatively, go to answer the public to look for keyword suggestions.
 Note that there must be a direct relationship between your keywords and the content users will find on the pages they browse.

 Time to put your design skills into use by choosing a taxonomy structure.
 Here, having a simple taxonomy should be your priority.
 A few options to choose from include: